COAzure/global-azure-boot-camp-2017/Containers/Session 1 - Hands On/readme.md

     ![Copying the agent FQDN to the clipboard](Images/copy-agent-fqdn.png)

 	_Copying the agent FQDN to the clipboard_

-You will use the **master FQDN** in the next exercise to establish an SSH tunnel to the master node.
-You will use the **agent FQDN** in [Exercise 5](#Exercise5) to connect to a PHP Web app running in a container in the agent node.

 ### Mac and Linux Users ###
 **If you are running Windows, skip to the Windows Users section**.